 Software as a Service

-Software as a Service is the most comprehensive cloud computing type out of the three.
+Software as a Service (SaaS) is the most comprehensive cloud computing type out of the three.
 SaaS provides everything you need to get your business up and running.
 This includes things such as servers, storage and developmental tools, similar to IaaS and PaaS.
 The biggest difference is that SaaS also provides access to web-based applications and software.
 An example of this would be Office 365.
 It provides you with email, calendaring tools and productivity software.
 This removes the need for you to manage your programs locally and keep on top of software updates.

 The advantages of cloud computing

-Quick deployment
+1. Quick deployment

 Cloud computing servers can be whipped up in a matter of seconds, which is a nifty tool for developers, so they can quickly and easily test new ideas and design application architecture, allowing for more product innovation.

-Scalability
+2. Scalability

 Cloud computing gives your business more flexibility.
 You can quickly scale up resources and storage to meet business demands without having to invest in physical infrastructure.

-Unlimited storage capacity
+3. Unlimited storage capacity

 The cloud, for all intents and purposes, has an unlimited capacity to store data.
 But beware, the cost of storage goes up in line with the levels and availability of the data, performance and access frequency.

-Flexibility
+4. Flexibility

-Because everything is stored in the cloud, you don't need to pay for, build or maintain any physical IT infrastructure, which means you can start and stop whenever you want, simply pressing a few buttons.
+Because everything is stored in the cloud, you don't need to pay for, build or maintain any physical IT infrastructure, which means you can start and stop whenever you want, by simply pressing a few buttons.

-Less responsibility
+5. Less responsibility

 Cloud services are also normally managed and maintained by a third-party service provider.
 This allows IT teams to rapidly adjust power and storage without having to pay upfront infrastructure costs or set up and manage yet more systems and applications.

 The beauty of cloud computing is that you can access your data and application from wherever and whenever you want, as long as you have an internet connection.
-Think of it like checking your email, everything’s stored for you on the internet, and as long as you’re connected, you can access it instantaneously.
+Think of it like checking your email – everything’s stored for you on the internet, and as long as you’re connected, you can access it instantaneously.

-More economical
+7. More economical

 Whatever cloud service model you choose, you only pay for the resources you actually use.
-That’s right, you’ll never have to worry about overbuilding or over provisioning your server.
+That’s right – you’ll never have to worry about overbuilding or over-provisioning your server.

-Advanced security
+8. Advanced security

-Data loss prevention
+9. Data loss prevention

 We’ve all been there.
 You’ve been working on a project for two hours.
 Suddenly, disaster strikes, and you lose your data with no backup at hand.
-Thankfully, cloud providers offer backup and disaster recovery features.
+Thankfully, cloud providers offer cloud backup and disaster recovery features.
 Storing data on the cloud guarantees that data is always available.
 Because there’s no physical infrastructure involved, your data can never be harmed.
 As long as you upload your data onto the cloud, it remains accessible from any computer with an internet connection.

 There’s also the added peace of mind with cloud-based services, as they provide quick data recovery in other emergency situations such as natural disasters or power outages.

-Cloud computing has many advantages, and for most businesses it’s the logical way forward.
-However, one important thing to remember is that it requires a reliable connection to the internet.
+One important thing to remember is that cloud computing requires a reliable connection to the internet.
 This may seem obvious, but if you don’t have access to a good internet connection that is regular and reliable, moving completely over to the cloud may not be the wisest decision.